Understanding Beauty Scales: What Photo Scores Can and Cannot Tell You

 How Modern Beauty Scales Work

-Contemporary beauty scales typically measure:
+Contemporary photo-based beauty scales often estimate:

 Skin Quality: Factors including clarity, evenness of tone, and texture are evaluated.